 AsiaLounges: Thank you very much Victoria for being with us today, I am convinced that our readers, the Loungers, have enjoyed this interview as much as we did enjoy writing these lines.

 As for us, we will meet you again soon in the Lounges with more exciting content!
 If you have enjoyed this content please let us know by liking, commenting and sharing our work with your family and friends and on your favourite social media platform.
+Don't forget that you can also support A Gem Dealer's Journal through our Patreon's Page.
 It will help us a lot continue with our work!

 Should you have any questions, or topic that you’d like us to research or look into for a future interview, feel free to let us know by contacting us at firstname.lastname@example.org, it is always a pleasure to dig further into the world of gems and gemology!

 For all the rest, feel free to take a look at our gem and jewellery collection as well as to contact us should you be interested in getting one of our famed bespoke pieces of AsiaLounges Jewellery.